rahulrajpr/prepare-anytime/behavioral-process-delivery/behavioral-process-delivery-evaluation.md

 - Any specific targets or benchmarks you're tracking against?

 **Next, I think about Technical Constraints and Performance:**
-- How fresh does this data need to be?
-Real-time, hourly, daily batch?
+- How fresh does this data need to be? -- Real-time, hourly, daily batch?
 - What's the data volume we're talking about?
-This matters for whether I use Redshift direct queries or pre-aggregate in dbt.
 - Where's the source data?
 Do we already have it in our warehouse or do we need to ingest it?

 **Finally, Success Criteria:**